nospaceships/node-os-service/README.md

    of `process.argv[1]`
  * `programArgs` - An array of strings specifying parameters to pass to `programPath`, defaults to `[]`
+ * `runLevels` - An array of numbers specifying Linux run-levels at which the service should be started for Linux platforms, defaults to `[2, 3, 4, 5]`

 The service will be set to automatically start at boot time, but not started.
 The service can be started using the `net start "my-service"` command on